KAIYOHUGO/hell_paC_man/README.md

 >
 > C & Cmake is not bad but you know other language exist.

+# Roadmap

+- [ ] Basic Parts (40%)
+    - [x] The map system (15%)
+    - [x] The booster system (10%)
+    - [x] Pointers (5%)
+        - You can not use external/global variables
+    - [x] Pointers and Array (5%)
+        - Use malloc for the map
+    - [x] Functions (5%)
+        - [x] A clean main function (you need to distribute most of the statements to different functions and only keep the function calls in the main function)
+        - [x] Don’t place the main function in strange places
+- [ ] Extra Parts (40%)
+    - [ ] Others (20%)
+    - [x] Clean code architecture (5%)
+    - [ ] Detailed comments (5%)
+    - [ ] Clearly explain your codes during the demonstration (5%)
+    - [ ] Working with GenAI Tools in a creative way and providing descriptions of the collaboration process in the code comments (5%)

+## Basic Part

+- [x] Player can enter the number of width and length of the map
+- [x] Generate Map by using `rand()`
+- [x] Press w, a, s, d to move `P` around with 1 step
+- [x] player can move `P` to get `S` and `B`
+- [x] Player need get all `S` to win the game
+- [ ] Display win message in win stage
+- [ ] Win menu prompt player to start a new game or terminate the program.
+- [x] Design your formula to calculate the appropriate number of `S`, `B`, and `M` base on size of map
+- [x] When `P` encounter `M` reduce `life` by 1
+- [x] If `life == 0`, player lose
+- [x] After `P` move, `M` will move 1 step by using `rand()`
+- [x] Determine booster type by `rand()`
+- [x] Freeze booster : pause `M` movement for 3 turn
+- [x] Less monster booster : despawn 1 `M`
+- [x] Extra live booster : increase `life` by 1
+- [ ]
+- [ ]

+Extra Part
+There are many ways to enhance the overall gaming experience of Pac-Man.
+One way is to incorporate additional features that can make the game more challenging and exciting.
+For instance, you can create a level system that increases the game's difficulty as the player progresses and achieves higher scores.
+You can also incorporate background music and graphics to enhance the game's visual and auditory appeal.
+Furthermore, adding special sound effects for specific events can add a new dimension to the game's overall experience.
+The main objective is to create an enjoyable game that not only entertains the players but also encourages them to explore and learn new C-based libraries to implement advanced functions.
+Please refer to the grading guidelines provided in the grading section for more information.

 # Code Design

 - `V{Structure Name}` is a Trait (VTable)